killeroo7/AES-007/README.md

 # AES-007
-A python tool to perform AES Encryption or Decryption.
+A python tool to perform AES Encryption and Decryption.

 # USAGE
 1) Encryption